Banks may be our best hope in fighting climate change

 On the climate front, the idea is to make banks think much harder about what kind of companies they lend to and at what cost.
 Many banks have already stopped funding coal-fired power plants, but stress tests that involve climate-related risks and will lead to higher capital requirements can help create a rising scale of financing costs that should help support cleaner business activity and discourage dirtier practices across industries.

-It's a hard and costly problem for the industry, but it's inevitable.
+It is a hard and costly problem for the industry, but it is inevitable.
 Why?
-Because governments have realized that acting through the financial system is both economically and politically expedient.
+Because governments have realised that acting through the financial system is both economically and politically expedient.

 There is still a debate to be had.
 Some bankers prefer carbon pricing, which affects all industries and should hit the worst offenders with the biggest costs.
 Emissions Trading Schemes or Carbon Credits are among the ways to do this.
 They have a similar effect as taxes, but the rate or cost is set by markets, not governments.
 One drawback is that speculation can lead markets to misprice things, sometimes wildly.
 Governments would also have to keep tabs on companies to make sure they are using these tools correctly and bearing the right costs.